18 Most Popular Catholic Pilgrimage Sites in Spain

 It is home to a beautiful basilica and some other religious structures, such as a chapel, a library, and a museum.

-Inside, visitors can admire the exquisite architecture and stunning works of art, including a magnificent statue of the Virgin of Monserrat.
+Inside, visitors can admire the exquisite architecture and stunning works of art, including a beautiful statue of the Virgin of Monserrat.
 And outside, everyone can be in awe of the amazing rock formations!

 The Cathedral of Our Lady of the Assumption, also known as the Mosque-Cathedral of Cordoba, is the cathedral of the Diocese of Cordoba in Andalusia.